RohanAdwankar/macos-monitor-switcher/README.md

-# DisplayKeys
+# macos monitor switcher

-Minimal macOS app plus command wrapper for switching focus between displays by moving the mouse to the adjacent display and clicking there.
+For switching focus between displays by moving the mouse to the adjacent display and clicking there.

-Global shortcuts while the app is open:

 - `Ctrl+Shift+Left`: switch to the display on the left
 - `Ctrl+Shift+Right`: switch to the display on the right

+This was created because `Cntrl-Left/Right` can be used to switch between windows, but there is no native command to swap between displays so some windows are unavailable.

 ## Build